 Early gold mining

 The mineral resources of New Guinea attracted limited attention until the late nineteenth century.
 From 1888 North Queensland prospectors began travelling north in search of alluvial gold.
-The Louisiades yielded results and the prospectors soon spread to other nearby groups and to the main island.
+The Louisiades yielded results at Sudest Island and later, on Misima Island.
+Prospectors soon spread to other nearby groups and to the main island.
+By 1895, gold had been found on Woodlark Island.
 From 1896 there were attempts to exploit gold lodes.
 Though some small mines yielded good results to individuals, none of the few company projects succeeded and all were abandoned by 1923.
 However, at this time more spectacular possibilities appeared in the old German territory which had not been prospected until it came under Australian Administration.
 These possibilities were in the recognition from 1922 of the Morobe Goldfield, which turned out to be one of the world’s great goldfields and continues to produce gold.